Efficiently Closing Loops in LiDAR-Based SLAM Using Point Cloud Density Maps: Related Work

-In contrast, BVMatch~\cite{luo2021ral} proposes a density-preserving \bev{} projection of point clouds and a Log Gabor filtering step.
-It requires training a bag of words model to perform place recognition, making it unsuitable for real-time applications such as SLAM\@.
+In contrast, BVMatch~\citep{luo2021ral} proposes a density-preserving \bev{} projection of point clouds and a Log Gabor filtering step.
+It requires training a bag-of-words model to retrieve loop closure candidates, making it less suitable for real-time applications such as SLAM\@.
 Our approach also uses a density-preserving \bev{} projection.
-It generates a database of local feature descriptors from the \bev{} image online using the Hamming distance embedding binary search tree~\cite{schlegel2018ral} for efficient operation.
+It generates a database of local feature descriptors from the \bev{} image online using the HBST data structure~\citep{schlegel2018ral} for efficient operation.
+The use of local feature descriptors for loop closure detection has also been previously explored in the 2D \lidar{} domain with traditional occupancy grid maps~\citep{blanco2013robotica}.

-Yuan~\etalcite{yuan2023icra} propose utilizing a set of geometric primitives,~\ie, triangles with unique side lengths, to describe a point cloud.
-The feature vertices of such triangles are obtained by a local \bev{} projection of points within voxels that lie at the boundaries of large planar regions in the environment.
-BTC~\cite{yuan2024tro} improves upon this work by proposing a binary descriptor for a detailed representation of local geometry.
+\cite{yuan2023icra} propose utilizing a set of geometric primitives,~\ie{}, triangles with unique side lengths, to describe a point cloud.
+They obtain the feature vertices of such triangles by a local \bev{} projection of points within voxels that lie at the boundaries of large planar regions in the environment.
+BTC~\citep{yuan2024tro} improves upon this work by proposing a binary descriptor for a detailed representation of local geometry.
 They combine the triangle descriptors and the newly proposed binary descriptors to perform loop closure retrieval.
-The works by Yuan~\etalcite{yuan2023icra,yuan2024tro} use a sub-map representation of the environment by accumulating a fixed number of consecutive scans.
+The works by~\cite{yuan2023icra,yuan2024tro} use a \map{} representation of the environment by accumulating a fixed number of consecutive scans.
 This helps them tackle the sparsity issue present with rotating 3D \lidar{}.
-The sub-maps also make their approach generalizable to \lidar{} with non-repetitive scanning patterns and a small \fov{}.
+The \maps{} also make their approach generalizable to \lidar{} sensors with non-repetitive scanning patterns and small \fov{}s.
 We also use a \map{} representation to detect loop closures.
-However, unlike STD and BTC, we accumulate scans until a minimum displacement of the platform to ensure a sufficient portion of the scene is captured in the \maps{}.
+However, unlike STD and BTC, we accumulate scans until a minimum displacement of the platform to ensure that the \maps{} capture a sufficient portion of the scene.